 Menu Selection Use this menu to: Backup Configuration Use a FTP server to save or retrieve your configuration data.
-Firmware Update Upload firmware from the web to the KVM and save the new software version or update.
-Microcode Update Update any of the micro controller microcodes that are stored in the KVM terminator, main KVM, local KVM, and internal KVM switch.
+Firmware Upgrade Upload firmware from the web to the KVM/net and save the new software version or update.
+Microcode Upgrade Update any of the micro controller microcodes that are stored in the KVM terminator, main KVM/net, local KVM/net, and internal KVM/net switch.
 Microcode Reset Reset any of the micro controller microcodes.